dotnet/docs/docs/framework/whats-new/index.md

 - Async-aware debugging.
 To make it easier to debug asynchronous apps in Visual Studio 2013, the call stack hides the infrastructure code provided by compilers to support asynchronous programming, and also chains in logical parent frames so you can follow logical program execution more clearly.
 A Tasks window replaces the Parallel Tasks window and displays tasks that relate to a particular breakpoint, and also displays any other tasks that are currently active or scheduled in the app.
 You can read about this feature in the "Async-aware debugging" section of the [.NET Framework 4.5.1 announcement](https://devblogs.microsoft.com/dotnet/announcing-the-net-framework-4-5-1-preview/).

 - Better exception support for Windows Runtime components.
-In [!INCLUDE[win81](../../../includes/win81-md.md)], exceptions that arise from Windows Store apps preserve information about the error that caused the exception, even across language boundaries.
+In Windows 8.1, exceptions that arise from Windows Store apps preserve information about the error that caused the exception, even across language boundaries.
 You can read about this feature in the "Windows Store app development" section of the [.NET Framework 4.5.1 announcement](https://devblogs.microsoft.com/dotnet/announcing-the-net-framework-4-5-1-preview/).

 Starting with Visual Studio 2013, you can use the [Managed Profile Guided Optimization Tool (Mpgo.exe)](../tools/mpgo-exe-managed-profile-guided-optimization-tool.md) to optimize Windows 8.x Store apps as well as desktop apps.